Rkoed97/CTFPlatform_front/README.md

 # CTF Platform Frontend

-This is the frontend for the CTF Platform, built with React and Vite.
+This is the frontend for the CTF Platform, built with React, TypeScript, and Vite.

 ## Project Structure